George Heriot's School: 17th and 18th centuries

-On his death in 1624, George Heriot left just over 23,625 pounds sterling – equivalent to about £3 million in 2017 – to found a "hospital" (a charitable school) on the model of Christ's Hospital in London, to care for the "puir, faitherless bairns" (Scots: poor, fatherless children) and children of "decayit" (fallen on hard times) burgesses and freemen of Edinburgh.
+On his death in 1624, George Heriot left just over 23,625 pounds sterling – – to found a "hospital" (a charitable school and almshouse) on the model of Christ's Hospital in London, to care for the "puir, faitherless bairns" (Scots: poor, fatherless children) and children of "decayit" (fallen on hard times) burgesses and freemen of Edinburgh.

 The construction of Heriot's Hospital (as it was first called) was begun in 1628, just outside the city walls of Edinburgh.
 It was completed in time to be occupied by Oliver Cromwell's English forces during the invasion of Scotland during the Third English Civil War.
 When the building was used as a barracks, Cromwell's forces stabled their horses in the chapel.
 The hospital opened in 1659, with thirty sickly children in residence.
 As its finances grew, it took in other pupils in addition to the orphans for whom it was intended.

 By the end of the 18th century, the Governors of the George Heriot's Trust had purchased the Barony of Broughton, thus acquiring extensive land for feuing (a form of leasehold) on the northern slope below James Craig's Georgian New Town.
 This and other land purchases beyond the original city boundary generated considerable revenue through leases for the Trust long after Heriot's death.